marista032/alx-react/0x01-react_intro/README.md

 The project 0x01-react_intro contains tasks 0 - 12 and the  learning objectives include:
-How to create a basic Javascript application using React How to use the package create-react-app to start developing quickly with React What JSX is and how to use it
+How to create and learn about basic Javascript application using React How to use the package create-react-app to start developing quickly with React What JSX is and how to use it
 How to use the React Developer Tools to debug your code